 Committee Member

-Amanda Wilson is the sole Director of Kings Lane Architects, a small though dynamic architectural firm located in Noosaville, which she established in 2016.
+Amanda Wilson is the founding Director of Kings Lane Architects, a small though dynamic architectural firm located in Noosaville, which she established in 2016.

 Amanda is an A+ Member with the Australian Institute of Architects and a member of the Design Institute of Australia.